CTF-handbooks/map-tester-handbook/HANDBOOK.md

   ├── map.mts
   └── screenshot.png
 ```
-1. `barriers.data` : The calculated and compressed file containing the barrier locations for the map.
+1. `barriers.data` : The calculated and compressed file containing the build-time barrier locations for the map.
 This speeds up the barrier removal (Note: `barriers.data` is optional, and is only supported by map version 3 or above).
 2. `map.conf`: The configuration of various values and fields essential to the map.
 3. `map.mts`: The schematic file used to import the map into the game world.
 The "map" itself is inside this file.
 4. `screenshot.png`: A screenshot of the map.
 It should make the important parts of the map visible, and it needs to have an aspect ratio of 3:2 (600×400px is suggested).

 ## What is GitHub and Git?

-GitHub is a site for managing code and various other projects using the version control system - [Git](https://git-scm.com/).
+GitHub is one of the many services for managing code and various other projects using the version control system - [Git](https://git-scm.com/).
 For now, this handbook will only cover the basic ways of obtaining the files of the map you would like to test without the need of any command line interface (such as on Linux).

 ---